This deceptively easy mock apple pie recipe with buttery crackers is so good, your family will think you spent all day baking in the kitchen!

 Ritz Mock Apple Pie

-Whether you’re craving apple pie on a sweltering summer day or just don’t have the will to slice a million apples, I’ve got you covered.
+Whether you’re craving apple bread or pie on a sweltering summer day or just don’t have the will to slice a million apples, I’ve got you covered.

 Because believe it or not, this apple pie does not contain any apples.